theophil-kroller/theophil-kroller.github.io/_pages/teaching.md

 As part of the Gründungsgarage / Startup Garage, I co-teach a workshop on business model development together with a colleague.
 The workshop uses the **Leap Game**, an interactive format that helps student startup teams develop and challenge their business model ideas.

 The workshop starts with the formulation of a design challenge.
-Based on this challenge, students work in teams and use a set of cards to expand, question, and refine their business model canvases.
+Based on this challenge, students then work in teams and use a set of cards to expand, question, and refine their business model canvases.
 The logic of the workshop is based on the business model framework by Osterwalder and Pigneur, but the game format makes the process much more active and exploratory.

-A central part of the format is that student teams challenge each other.
-They work in pairs of teams, go through different cards, and use them to identify assumptions, weak points, opportunities, and possible extensions of their business models.
+Student teams work in pairs of teams, go through different cards, and use them to identify assumptions, weak points, opportunities, and possible extensions of their business models.
 This creates many ideas in a short time and helps teams move beyond their first version of the business model.

 At the end of the workshop, the teams work toward a clearer understanding of how their ventures could generate revenue.
-This is often a productive moment, because the game makes business model development tangible, social, and iterative.
-The format is highly interactive and has received positive feedback from students.
+For some teams this is eye opening, because it is the first time they really think deeply about costs and profits.
+In any case the game makes business model development tangible, social, and iterative.
+The format has received positive feedback from students.

 In addition to the business model development workshop, I also moderate the final pitch event of the Gründungsgarage / Startup Garage.
-The final pitches are an important culmination of the learning process: student teams translate what they worked on for a whole semester into an entrepreneurial narrative, present it to an external audience, respond to questions, and receive feedback from people connected to the startup ecosystem.
+The final pitches are the important culmination of the learning process: student teams translate what they worked on for a whole semester into an entrepreneurial narrative, present it to an external audience, respond to questions, and receive feedback from people connected to the startup ecosystem.
 Many successful startups have been founded through this program, which makes the final pitch event a meaningful moment where learning, entrepreneurial courage, and the wider startup community come together.

 <div class="row align-items-start mt-3 mb-4 teaching-photo-grid teaching-photo-grid--wide">
   <div class="col-md-6 mb-3" markdown="1">